dustinpfister/blog_posts/_posts/js-array-fill.md

 ### 3.2 - Fill just an index range of an array made before hand

 I can also use while loops as a way to create a function that will just fill a given index range with a given value.
+That is to have a function that will not create and return a new array filled with a value but to fill a value for a given starting index value to and ending index value for an array that all ready exists with elements.

 ```js
 // fill range method